LoopKit/loopdocs/docs/loop-3/loop-3-features.md

 This page discusses updated versions of Loop features as well as new capabilities provided with Loop-dev.

+!!! info "Loop-dev Displays"
+    One thing you may notice on some screens is the primary button with associated information message is always visible at the bottom of even small screens.
+You may need to scroll to see intermediate rows.

+    For example, if the default action on a bolus screen is to deliver the recommended bolus, that button is visible and active and the position of that button does not move as the screen is scrolled up and down.
+When you make changes to selections, then the information displayed and the button label updates to reflect the action that will be taken when you tap on the button.

+    There are other screens, like the Onboarding and Therapy Settings screens where you should read all the provided information.
+Those screens require you to scroll to the bottom before being able to hit `Continue` or `Save`.

 ## Carb Data Source